fbpx

 3. ‘You do’ where the focus is on ensuring learners are now able to carry out the new skill independently.

 Once learners can use the new skill independently, our ‘Spaced Practice Resources’ allow them to ‘Do It Again’ (and again…), practising the skill so that they can use it with confidence in real life.
+Big Maths supports fluency and mental maths skills, encouraging teachers to focus on what children know, rather than what is suggested based on their age.

 Engaged students